 Getting Started

-- Open your WordPress Admin panel and navigate to Plugins;
+1. Open your WordPress Admin panel and navigate to Plugins.

-You can now use Oracle Cards on your site.
+You can now start using Oracle Cards on your site.

-After the installation, remember to activate the license following these steps:
+After installation, remember to activate your license by following these steps:

-- Set your email and the license key that was included in the email you received when you purchased Oracle Cards
+2. Enter your email address and the license key provided in the email you received when you purchased Oracle Cards.

-Until the license is valid you will be able to update Oracle Cards with one click from the plugins page of your backend, and you will have access to the premium features.
+As long as your license is valid, you will be able to update Oracle Cards with one click from the Plugins page in your admin panel, and you will have access to all premium features.

 Main Admin Menu => Oracle Cards => Oracle Cards => Add New Deck